-If you wish to schedule maintenance, service or to order parts, you should notify your local Authorized Newmar Service Center to set up an appointment.
+If you wish to schedule maintenance work, schedule service work, or order parts, you should notify your local Authorized Newmar Service Center to set up an appointment.
 If you are unsure of the location of your closest Authorized Newmar Service Center, see the listing in the manual.
 You may also write to: